adarnimrod/cron-docker/README.md

 COPY --from=supersonic /usr/local/bin/supersonic /usr/local/bin/
 ```

-The other pattern is building on top of this image to run some periodic tasks
+The other pattern is building on top of this image to run some periodic tasks.
+The `ONBUILD` commands will copy the crontab file and validate it.
+Just copy
-like so:
+whatever scripts and install whatever packages you need, like so:

 ```
 FROM registry.shore.co.il/cron
+COPY script /usr/local/bin/
+USER root
 RUN apk add --update --no-cache aws-cli
-COPY crontab /crontab
-COPY script /usr/local/bin/
+USER nobody
 ```

 ## License